Bhutan Itinerary for 7 days and FAQ's

 • Junghi Handmade Paper Factory

-• Folk Heritage Museum.
+• Folk Heritage Museum

-Bhutan Itinerary: Day 3Leave early in the morning for Punakha; the drive will take approximately three hours.
+Leave early in the morning for Punakha; the drive will take approximately three hours.
 You can halt at Dochula Pass, which displays 108 Chortens built to commemorate Bhutan’s victory over Indian militants.
 Punakha is a riverside town known for its charming rivers, majestic fortress/Dzong, picturesque rice fields, and breathtaking vistas.
 Explore the iconic city at your leisure.
+Discover Punakha Dzong, which sits at the confluence of the Pho Chhu and Mo Chhu rivers.
 Stay the night in Punakha.

 Places to visit in and around Punakha, Bhutan:

-1. Chimi Lhakhang (Fertility) Temple
+1. Chimi Lhakhang Temple – the Fertility Temple

-4. Khamsum Yulley Namgyal Chorten
+4. Khamsum Yulley Namgyal Chorten – a stupa overlooking the Punakha Valley

 Top Places to visit in and around Paro, Bhutan:

-• Paro Dzong
+• Paro Dzong – Buddhist monastery and fortress

 • National Museum of Bhutan

-• Druk Choeding Temple
+• Druk Choeding Temple – a 15th-century monastery

-• Rinpung Dzong
+• Rinpung Dzong – a Buddhist monastery and fortress

-• Dumste Lhakhang
+• Dumste Lhakhang – an unusual chorten-like temple

 Dochula Pass

-Bhutan Itinerary: Day 7 – Your Bhutan vacation has come to an end.
+Your Bhutan vacation has come to an end.
 It is time to depart from Paro International Airport and return home.

 Paro, Bhutan Itinerary for 7 days

-The peak months are from March-May (when flowers are in full bloom) and SeptemberNovember (best time for trekking).
+• The best time to visit Bhutan depends on your preferences and the activities you plan to engage in.
+The peak months are from March to May (when flowers are in full bloom) and September to November (the best time for trekking).
 June-August is monsoon season.
-Although you may be caught in a few showers, the prices will be lower and Bhutan will be lush green.
+Although you may be caught in a few showers and landslides, the prices will be lower and Bhutan will be lush green.
 If you want to see snow, go between November and February.
-However, you may encounter roadblocks and detours.
+However, you may encounter roadblocks and detours

-Dzongkha is the national language of Bhutan.
+• Dzongkha is the national language of Bhutan.
 However, English is widely spoken and understood all over Bhutan.

-The Bhutanese currency is the Ngultrum, which is equivalent to 0.013 USD.
+• The Bhutanese currency is the Ngultrum, which is equivalent to 0.012 USD.
 ATMs are scarce, and international debit and credit cards are rarely accepted.
 You are also charged an additional fee.
 So always keep enough cash on hand.

-Citizens of most countries need a visa to enter Bhutan which can be obtained through licensed tour operators.
-The visa costs $40.
-Citizens of India, Bangladesh, and the Maldives require an entry permit which can be obtained at the port of entry on producing a passport with minimum 6 months validity.
+• Citizens of India, Bangladesh, and the Maldives require an entry permit which can be obtained at the port of entry on producing a passport with a minimum 6 months validity.
 This permit is free.
+Indians can also get an entry permit by showing their voter ID cards.
+Aadhar Cards are not accepted.

-Bhutan’s internet service is undoubtedly subpar.
-Large hotels provide free Wi-Fi, but don’t expect lightning-fast speeds.
+• Bhutan’s internet service is undoubtedly subpar.
+Large hotels provide free Wi-Fi but don’t expect lightning-fast speeds.
 To stay connected, purchase a local SIM card in Paro or Thimphu.

 1. The Book View